 Specialty Certificate Examination (SCE) & Postnominal

-- Completed training in a GMC approved programme in the same specialty as the SCE.
+- Complete training through an approved medical training programme in the UK in the same specialty as the SCE